DigiHatrix/Auto-Image-Alt-Text-Generator-For-SEO-wp/readme.txt

 * Full WordPress coding standards compliance

 == Upgrade Notice ==

+= 1.1.1 =
+**IMPORTANT:** This version adds comprehensive external service disclosure for WordPress.org compliance.
+You'll see an informational notice explaining what data is sent to external APIs.
+This is a non-blocking notice that can be dismissed.
+Also fixes database ID gap issue.

 = 1.1.0 =
 Major update with enhanced tracking, developer analytics, and improved cross-site compatibility.
 Upgrade recommended for better performance and reliability.